Computing adjoint mismatch of linear maps: Calculation of

-\subsubsection{Almost sure convergence to $\norm{A-V}$}
+\subsection{Almost sure convergence to $\norm{A-V}$}

 In this subsection, we give the proof for the almost sure convergence of the sequence of objective values generated by Algorithm~\ref{alg:OpNorm3} to the largest singular value.
-Additionally, we prove that the sequence of the vectors $((u^k, v^k))_{k \in \N}$ converges to a pair of singular vectors corresponding to $\sigma_{1} = \norm{A-V}$.
+Additionally, we prove that the sequence of the vectors $(u^k, v^k)_{k \in \N}$ converges to a pair of singular vectors corresponding to $\sigma_{1} = \norm{A-V}$ \adj{if the corresponding space is one-dimensional and otherwise we show the almost sure convergence of the random variables $(u^k, v^k)$ towards the leading singular vectors space $\tilde E_{\sigma_1}$. }